iglunix/iglunix-autobuild/README.md

   This creates the chroot and cleans the most important locations (/lib, /bin, /sbin, /usr, /iglunix, /etc).
 * chroot_fetch

   This command will fetch the sources needed to get curl working inside the chroot.
 And some files for to be used inside the chroot environmen.
 This command will automatically be execute by `chroot_prepare_iglunix`.
-It it __NOT NEEDED__ to be manually exected.
+It is __NOT NEEDED__ to be manually exected.
 But it can be.
 * chroot_iglunix

   This will chroot into the Iglunix environment.